MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/06-deploy-ratings-web.md

     ratings-web   1/1     1            1           2m
     ```

-## Create a Kubernetes service file for the ratings API service
+## Create a Kubernetes service for the ratings API service

 Your next step is to simplify the network configuration for your application workloads.
 Use a Kubernetes service to group your pods and provide network connectivity.

+You'll use a Kubernetes *LoadBalancer* instead of a *ClusterIP* for this service.
+A *LoadBalancer* allows you to expose a Kubernetes service on a public IP in the cluster.
+The type makes the service reachable from outside the cluster.

 1. Create a file called `ratings-web-service.yaml` by using the integrated editor.